Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 At 0:36 of the video the motion image of her neck

-In our many years helping people with chronic pain of the head, neck, jaw and face we have seen many people with a diagnosis of Trigeminal neuralgia.
+In our many years helping people with chronic pain of the head, neck, jaw, and face we have seen many people with a diagnosis of Trigeminal neuralgia.
 For some of these people, possibly including yourself, it was not easy getting this diagnosis as this problem can be confusing and frustrating to understand.
 Not only for the patient but the doctor alike.
-The problems of diagnosis to determine where you source of facial, head and jaw pain is coming from is covered in our article: The evidence for Trigeminal Neuralgia non-surgical treatments.
+The problems of diagnosis to determine where your source of facial, head, and jaw pain is coming from is covered in our article: The evidence for Trigeminal Neuralgia non-surgical treatments.

 Painful, involuntary muscle spasms in the neck